Why choose MoparPartsGiant

 Dodge Charger Parts Questions & Answers

-• Q: How to Remove and install the A/C Switch?
+• Q: How to Remove and install the A/C Switch on Dodge Charger?

 A: To disconnect the cable from the negative battery terminal, detach the instrument panel center bezel.
 Then, disconnect the electrical connectors for the assembly.
 Remove the mounting screws and detach the A/C switch from the bezel.
 For installation, follow the reverse procedure.
 If the A/C switch is replaced, it may need calibration.
 This should be done at a dealer service department or a qualified repair shop with the appropriate tools.